evofan/lwfs_ver201911_test/README.md

-# Test to check the latest LWFS(202008) output file on a smartphone.
+# Test to check the latest LWFS output file on a smartphone.

 **DEMO**